 Your business rate is calculated by taking the Rateable Value (RV) of your property and multiplying it by the current non domestic rates 'multiplier' (or 'poundage').
 The Valuation Office Agency (VOA) values properties and assigns the RV.
 You can appeal against its RV if you think it is incorrect.

-From April 2018 the Welsh Government has set the multiplier according to the Consumer Price Index (CPI) and for the financial year 2019-20 the multiplier will be 0.526.
+From April 2018 the Welsh Government has set the multiplier according to the Consumer Price Index (CPI).
+For the financial year 2020-21 the multiplier is 0.535.

 Appeals against property valuations